 Often such meetings ended with a barbecue.
 Hard cider was a common campaign stimulant, and the voters came to eat and drink as well as to think.
 In October, 1848, the Democrats held a barbecue in Jefferson County for the purpose of considering the qualifications of the presidential candidates.
 Cass and Butler banners floated everywhere.
 A band playing patriotic airs led a procession two miles long, composed of seventy carriages and many men and women on horseback.
-After a bounteous dinner occupying tables which totaled a quarter of a mile in length, Lincoln Clark and General Dodge addressed the cheering throng.
+After a bounteous dinner occupying tables which totaled a quarter of a mile in length, Lincoln Clark and General Dodge addressed the cheering throng and presented the issues of the campaign.

-But there was more to a stumping tour of the

-state than the fun and frolic of a barbecue.
-When rival candidates held joint debates they often traveled together, sharing common hardships and hospitalities.
+But there was more to a stumping tour of the State than the fun and frolic of a barbecue.
+When rival candidates held joint debates they often travelled together, sharing common hardships and hospitalities.
 They rode across the prairie on horseback, forded or swam streams that were swollen by rain, ate at the same table, and usually slept in the same bed.
 Stinging sarcasm and sharp rejoinders characterized their discussions, but off the stump party differences were ignored and they were friends.
 Sometimes they rode all day without food, and on one occasion at least dined ravenously on such meager supplies as tea and onions.

 There is scarcely a party platform in the history of Iowa that does not pledge the honesty of public officials.
 Yet pioneer politics was not without discreditable transactions.
 Party advantage was sometimes placed before public welfare.
 Elections were occasionally tumultuous, ballots were miscounted, and voting was anything but secret.
-Each party printed its own ticket.
+Each party printed its own ticket which could be easily recognized by the party emblem or the color of the paper.